-Cyberghost has one of the most comprehensive privacy policies you will find from any VPN provider, entirely committed to protecting your data and privacy.
+Cyberghost has one of the most comprehensive privacy policies from any VPN provider, entirely committed to protecting your data and privacy.

-As already mentioned, Cyberghost's headquarters are located outside of the 5/9/14 Eyes Alliance jurisdiction, meaning it is not under constant government pressures for access to your in-memory data.
+As already mentioned, Cyberghost's headquarters are located outside the 5/9/14 Eyes Alliance jurisdiction, meaning it is not under constant government pressure to access your in-memory data.

 However, I found a fascinating side of this on CNET related to Kape being located in the UK and having a subsidiary in the US (and Germany):

-I don't know how this is accurate but I don't expect the author would leave it there if it wasn't.
+I don't know how this is accurate, but I don't expect the author would leave it there if it weren't.

-There is also another concern about CyberGhost tracking user activity, also part of the CNET review.
+Another concern about CyberGhost tracking user activity is also part of the CNET review.
 According to a CyberGhost spokesperson in August 2019 CyberGhost